Frostbite22/TuniSci/README.md

 * Ranking scientists by numbers from first to last is quite humiliating for scientists at the least positions and can be a source for disencouraging scientists rather than encouraging them to progress in their careers.
 * Curating rankings by hand is a long task that requires long-term engagement.

 Here, I propose TuniSci as a new ranking that automatically create a ranking of local Tunisian scientists by scraping their public Google Scholar profiles.
+This project's intent is to refect the real impact and contribution of Tunisian universities on research in general and on the qualities of higher education in Tunisia.
 Such a ranking will solve problems related to the sustainability of the classification.
-To tackle social problems related to previous h-index rankings, I provide four measures that assess different aspects of scientific achievements for every considered scientist:
+To tackle social problems related to previous h-index rankings, I will provide four measures that assess different aspects of scientific achievements for every considered scientist:
-* **h-index:**
+* **h-index:** The h-index is an author-level metric that measures both the productivity and citation impact of the publications, initially used for an individual scientist or scholar [5].
+The h-index correlates with obvious success indicators such as winning the Nobel Prize, being accepted for research fellowships and holding positions at top universities [5].
-* **i10-index:** The number of publications that have been each cited ten times or more.
+* **i10-index:** The number of publications that have been each cited ten times or more. i
 * **5-year h-index:**
 * **5-year i10-index:** The number of publications that have been each cited ten times or more for the last five years.

 To prevent any mistaken interpretation of the ranking, I decided to eliminate putting ranks for every scientist.
 Scientists are initally visualized in a random way.
 Any user can sort the scientists based on a metric by clicking on the header cell of the corresponding column.
+Just for reference, Hirsch reckons that after 20 years of research, an h-index of 20 is good, 40 is outstanding, and 60 is truly exceptional [5].
+But, if you work on a research field with limited citation impact and important publishing delays, even a smaller number can be excellent.